Culture and Community

 Our Residents

-Stanford has a long history in impacting the diversity of the healthcare workforce through the efforts of the Center of Excellence (COE) in Diversity in Medical Education (now the Office of Diversity in Medical Education, ODME) and the Office of Faculty Development and Diversity.
+Stanford has a long history in impacting the diversity of the healthcare workforce through the efforts of the Center of Excellence (COE) in Diversity in Medical Education (now the Office of Diversity in Medical Education, ODME) and the Office of Faculty Development and Engagement.
 The ODME is committed to increasing the diversity of physician leaders pursuing careers in clinical practice, research, medical education, advocacy and health policy.
 They partner with our residency to foster such initiatives with an aim to eliminate the nation’s health inequities.
 Moreover, we are committed to providing support for residents seeking mentorship for projects related to research in healthcare disparities.
-The Office of Faculty Development and Diversity develops various programs and sponsors events to foster a generation that can continue to reflect excellence through diversity in medicine and science.
+The Office of Faculty Development and Engagement develops various programs and sponsors events to foster a generation that can continue to reflect excellence through diversity in medicine and science.

 Our Community of Patients